wp-plugins/zstore-manager-basic/readme.txt

 == Adding product types==

 Zazzle adds new products often and you will want them to show up in zStore Manager Basic.
 To add a product to zStore Manager Basic, open the producttype.csv file that is located in the root directory of the plugin.
 Add 1 product per line in the following format:
 	productname, zazzle_product_code.

-For instance, to add t-shirts this would be
+For instance, to add kids' t-shirts this would be
-	T-Shirts,zazzle_shirt.
+	Clothing | Kids | T-Shirts,252175184843195737